RPiyush/DesignPatternsExamples/README.md

 - View-Model: It acts intermidator between model and view.
 It holds all logic of app.

 ## Facade Design Pattern ##

+Facades define a higher-level interface that makes the subsystem easier to use.
+The facade design pattern is often used in iOS development to simplify the interaction with complex subsystems, such as the network layer, the database layer, and the view layer.
+Facade design pattern class provides a simple interface to all subsystem exist in app.

+For example: lets say 'checkBalace() -> int' function in any of the app.
+Dev can use it whenever wants.
+This will performs required task and return results.